 The Mental Health Team works with people with a range of mental health difficulties across Oxfordshire.
 We work closely with local mental health services (including NHS teams) to support people manage their mental health, and work towards recovery.
 This team is part of the Oxford Mental Health Partnership (OMHP; see OMHP tab for further details).

-For further information about this service or if you wish to make a referral please contact Elmore Community Services directly on 01865 200130, and ask for a member of the Trauma Team.
+For further information about this service or if you wish to make a referral please contact Elmore Community Services directly on 01865 200130, and ask for a member of the New Beginnings Team.

 Tenancy Sustainment Team